Theoretical and Numerical Analysis of 3D Reconstruction Using Point and Line Incidences: Euclidean Distance Degree Preliminaries

-We recall basic definition and state Bertini's theorem.
+In the proof of \Cref{thm: EDDthm}, we use the language of linear systems.
+We don't go through many details here, instead, we recall basic definitions.
 An introduction to line bundles and other relevant concepts are given in the lecture notes of Vakil \cite{vakil1999introduction}.
-For a rational function $s$ on a projective variety $X$, we define $(s)=\sum \mathrm{ord}_Z(s) Z\in \mathrm{CH}(X)$, where $\mathrm{ord}_Z(s)$ is the order of $s$ at the irreducible hypersurface $Z$ \cite[Chapter II, Section 6]{hartshorne2013algebraic}.
+For a rational function $s$ on a projective variety $X$, we define $(s)=\sum \mathrm{ord}_Z(s) Z\in \mathrm{CH}(X)$, where $\mathrm{ord}_Z(s)$ is the order of $s$ at the point $Z$.
 Two divisors $D,D'$ are \textit{linearly equivalent} if $D'= D+(s)$ for some rational function $s$.

 \begin{definition} Let $X$ be a smooth variety.
-A \textnormal{complete linear system} $|D_0|$ of an effective divisor $D_0$ ($\sum n_iD_i$ so that $n_i\ge 0$) is the set of all effective divisors linearly equivalent to it.
-A \textnormal{linear system} is a linear subspace of a complete linear system. \end{definition}
+A complete linear system $|D_0|$ of an effective divisor $D_0$ ($\sum n_iD_i$ so that $n_i\ge 0$) is the set of all effective divisors linearly equivalent to it.
+A linear system is a linear subspace of a complete linear system. \end{definition}